Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

 Bringing attention to what is outside of awareness and uncovering the deepest parts of who you are

 Together we will carefully listen, gain insight and get a deeper understanding of what keeps you stuck.
-We will explore inner conflicts, relationship patterns and structures of behavior that may be blocking you and your relationships with others.
+We will work to describe inner constraints and conflicts, relationship patterns and structures of behavior that may be blocking you and your relationships.

 Through our work together, we will discover what is alive beneath your surface.